Fannon/mobo/README.md

 To overwrite the default settings, just add them to your settings.json.

 Enter `mobo -c` to print out the currently used configuration, including all inherited default values.
-If you want to change a setting, simply copy it to your settings.json and change it.
+If you want to change a setting, simply copy it into your settings.json and adjust it.

 ## Documentation
 * Watch the [mobo presentation](http://fannon.de/p/mobo-intro/)!
 * Visit the [project wiki](https://github.com/Fannon/mobo/wiki) for more detailed documentation.

-There are a few README.md files within the project that explain specific parts of it:
+There are a few context specific README.md files within the project:
 * [Command Line Options](cli.md)
 * [Field](examples/init/field/README.md)
 * [Form](examples/init/form/README.md)